 Associations: the patients' beacon

-The doctor wants to emphasize a message of support for families diagnosed with this rare disease.
-"It is important for them to be aware of the existence of the National Federation of Liver Patients and Liver Transplant Patients," she says.
-This organization, officially formed in 2004, and which groups together other smaller patient associations, provides strong support to families, providing resources of all kinds (legal advice, psychological...) and connecting them with other families going through similar situations, thus creating an invaluable support network.
+The doctor wants to emphasize a message of support for families who receive a diagnosis of this rare disease.
+“It’s important for them to know about the National Federation of Liver Patients and Liver Transplant Recipients, ”she says.
+This organization, officially formed in 2004 and comprising several smaller patient associations, offers strong support to families by providing all kinds of resources (legal and psychological counseling, etc.) and connecting them with other families facing similar situations, thereby creating an invaluable support network.

 Through lectures, external tools, physicians and a lot of psychological support, it is very important for parents to understand that, although the disease can bring many challenges and complications, medicine today has effective treatments to manage symptoms that affect quality of life, such as itching.
 In addition, there are a variety of therapeutic offerings available that have proven to be effective.